Akssharm68/ConvoAds/README.md

-# ConvoAds — Contextual Ad Monetization for Conversational AI
+# ConvoAds: Contextual Ad Monetization for Conversational AI

 **The problem is simple:** Google Search makes $175B+ a year from ads.
 Gemini makes $0.
-Every query that moves from Search to Gemini is revenue Google loses — and that migration is accelerating.
+Every query that moves from Search to Gemini is revenue Google loses and that migration is accelerating.

 This prototype explores one possible answer: what if conversational AI could serve ads that users actually find helpful?